KL244 (Early-Middle Roman Corinthian Lamp) [permalink]

 7.5YR 7/4, pink.
 Typical Early-Middle Roman Corinthian fabric: fine; pale.

 Three nonjoining fragments preserve central discus, small part of rim, and ca. 33% of base.
-Slight abrasion; thin, sparse encrustation.
+Slight, sparse abrasion with rare scoring; mostly clean breaks; thin, sparse encrustation.

 Published as